TencentCloud/scf-node-debug/README_en.md

 A cli For Test Your ServerLess Function
 We provide serveral testModels for you to config the 'event' of Your ServerLess Function And more properties is coming!
+This cli requires node v8.1.4 or higher for ES2015 , async function support and koa.

 [English DOC](./README_en.md)
 [中文版文档](./README.md)